Torque-Money/Dev-Environment/README.md

 # Torque Protocol

-A DeFi leveraging protocol that allows users to leverage as much as they wish against their collateral whilst providing high returns to liquidity providers.
+A DeFi leveraging protocol that allows users to leverage extreme amounts of crypto against their collateral whilst providing high returns and yields to liquidity providers.

 ## Official links